TenleyFest

 Cristian has formally studied with Berta Rojas, Larry Snitzler, Rick Whitehead, Ken Hall, Mike Stern, Roland Dyens, Pepe Romero, Gilad Hekselman, Nelson Veras, Steve Herberman, and many more.
 Cristian’s love of classical music, jazz, pop, soul, and folk music from around the world inspire his creative process and add to his musical palette both as a bandleader and sideman.
 Cristian is very active performing as a freelancer and collaborates with many musicians of diverse backgrounds.
 He co-leads world music fusion group Project Locrea and is the founder/leader of the guitar-only ensemble The Guitar Renegades.
 Cristian is an adjunct professor at NOVA Community College (Alexandria, VA), and is available for masterclasses, clinics, and workshops.

-Mary Victoria-Voutsas – Middle C Music
+Robert DiLutis and Mary Voutsas Duo – Middle C Music

-Artists
+Visual Artists

 Liz Ashe